 Before you visit this Roman arch, you need to know a little more about it.
 That way, when you stand in front of it you will be able to see details that uninformed tourists will ignore.

-How much do tickets to the Arc de Triomphe in Rome cost?
+How much do the tickets to the Arc de Triomphe of Rome cost?